ABOUT THE CAFE

 What’s with your opening hours?

-The Barn at Turville Heath is part of our working family farm - our opening hours allow us to run the farm and produce the meat for the cafe, while still opening the cafe every day of the week.
-We open throughout the year, daily from 10am (self service Mon-Thurs and full service Fri-Sun).
+The Barn at Turville Heath is part of our working family farm - our opening hours allow us to run the farm and produce the meat for the cafe.
 In Spring and Summer we are open until 4pm.
 In Autumn and Winter, we close at 3pm, reflecting the loss of daylight earlier in the day at these times of year.
+Please keep up to date by looking at Facebook for our real-time updates.

 Are you open in winter?

-Yes we are - as usual, Mon-Thurs the cafe uses a self-service honesty box system - Fri-Sun we are open for full service.
+Yes we are.
 We have altered opening hours around Christmas and New Year - check Facebook and the website for details.

 Is the Barn part of a chain?